Anastasia (musical): Act I

-In 1927, Gleb Vaganov, a general for the Bolsheviks who now control Russia, announces to the gloomy Russians that the now-poor Saint Petersburg has been renamed Leningrad, and he promises a bright and peaceful future.
-The Russians protest this change, but are uplifted by a rumor that Anastasia may have survived the Bolsheviks' attack.
-Two wanted con men, the handsome young Dmitry and an ex-member of the Imperial Court named Vlad Popov, hear the rumors and brainstorm "the biggest con in history": they will groom a naive girl to become Anastasia in order to extract money from the Dowager Empress ("A Rumor in St. Petersburg").
+In 1927, Gleb Vaganov, a general for the Bolsheviks, who now control Russia, announces to the gloomy Russians that the now-poor Saint Petersburg has been renamed Leningrad, and he promises a bright and peaceful future.
+The Russians protest this change, but are then uplifted by a rumor that Anastasia may have survived and escaped the royal family's execution.
+Two wanted con men, the handsome young Dmitry and an ex-member of the Imperial Court, Vlad Popov, hear the rumors and brainstorm "the biggest con in history": they will groom a naïve girl to become Anastasia in order to extract money from the Dowager Empress ("A Rumor in St. Petersburg").

 Dmitry and Vlad hold unsuccessful auditions for the scheme at the theater in the abandoned Yusupov Palace.
 Just as they are about to give up hope of finding a suitable impostor, a street sweeper named Anya walks in to ask Dmitry about paperwork to get tickets for Paris.
 Dmitry and Vlad become fascinated as Anya explains that she doesn't remember who she is due to her amnesia and has very few memories of her past ("In My Dreams").
-Amazed by her memory loss and resemblance to Anastasia, they select Anya as their impostor.
+Realizing that she bears a strong resemblance to Anastasia, they select Anya as their impostor.

 At the capital, government workers sort through rumors and reports for any that require further action.
-Three bitter actresses report Anya, Dmitry, and Vlad's plot to Gleb, but he dismisses them and files a case for Anya ("The Rumors Never End").
+Three bitter actresses report Anya, Dmitry, and Vlad's plot to Gleb; he dismisses them and decides to have Anya put under surveillance ("The Rumors Never End").
 Back at the palace, Vlad and Dmitry groom a feisty Anya to become Anastasia through history, dining, and dancing lessons ("Learn to Do It").

 Gleb orders Anya's arrest, and she is brought to his office in the Nevsky Prospect.
 The general interrogates the girl and warns her about the consequences of pretending to be Anastasia.
-He tries to convince her that Anastasia is really dead.
-He reveals that his father was one of the soldiers who shot the Romanovs and, as a boy, Gleb heard the gunshots and the family's screams.
+He tries to convince her that Anastasia is really dead by revealing that his father was one of the soldiers who shot the Romanovs and, as a boy, Gleb heard the gunshots and the family's screams.
 However, Gleb notices that Anya has the "Romanov eyes" and realizes that Anya could indeed be Anastasia.
 As he harbors feelings for her, he lets her off with a warning ("The Neva Flows").